Datastar: Reading and writing signals

 Stario does not bundle Pydantic, msgspec, attrs/cattrs, or any other validation or JSON stack—the framework core stays minimal.
 Why we do that (and what we lean on instead): No validation layer in the framework.

-This page is the single Datastar recipe: read_signals, validation (including form-style flows), file signals, typed reads with libraries you add, and SSE updates via patch_signals.
+This page is the single Datastar recipe: read_signals, validation (including form-style flows), file signals, typed reads with libraries you add, and SSE updates via SSE(w).patch_signals.

-On the wire, Datastar keeps page signals as one JSON object per action (data-signals on the client); the server reads that blob from the datastar query on GET or from the body on POST, PUT, and other methods (read_signals).
+On the wire, Datastar keeps page signals as one JSON object per action (data-signals on the client); the server reads that blob from the datastar query on GET and DELETE, or from the body on POST, PUT, PATCH, and other methods that send a body (Datastar #1146, read_signals).

 Form validation with signals